 - 10.8 Because most road improvements can take place within the highway, they do not require planning permission and, as such, the Neighbourhood Plan is not an appropriate place to contain policies for their improvement.
 Likewise, the provision of bus services is a decision made outside the planning system.
+However, although the Parish Council cannot deliver highway improvements, it does have a lobbying role in delivering such measures. - 10.9 It is important to ensure that new routes can be realistically used for commuting to work or school, and serve for recreational purposes such as dog walking.
+New routes should connect to existing routes and facilities where possible, and be accessible for all, including those with disabilities, reduced mobility and/or neurodiversity.
+New routes should incorporate an effective Wayfinding strategy. - 10.10 Although not a problem in Wickhambrook, it is important to take opportunities to improve air quality and mitigate any risk to human health due to man-made emissions such as nitrogen oxides and particulate matter.
+Development proposals should seek to encourage and facilitate active and sustainable travel to reduce vehicles on the road and therefore pollution and poor air quality, as well as improve mental and physical health.

-However, although the Parish Council cannot deliver highway improvements, it does have a lobbying role in delivering such measures. - 10.9 Public rights of way provide opportunities for recreational walking, horse riding and cycling.
+10.11 Public rights of way provide opportunities for recreational walking, horse riding and cycling.
 Where feasible, improvements to the quality and extent of the public rights of way network will be supported where provided as part of development proposals.

-Policy WHB 18 - Public Rights of Way
+Policy WHB 17 - Public Rights of Way

-Measures to improve and extend the existing network of public rights of way and bridleways will be supported where their value as biodiversity corridors is safeguarded and any public right of way extension is fit for purpose.
+Measures to improve and extend the existing network of public rights of way will be supported where their value as biodiversity corridors is safeguarded and any public right of way extension is fit for purpose.
 Where practicable, development proposals should incorporate measures to enhance biodiversity within the improved or extended public right of way.